 Congratulations to Breanne Kludy from LEARN in Whittier, CA!
 The Girls Can Build kit will be a perfect addition to their program.

-Girls Can Build, is a building set with 6 one-hour segments designed for grades K-2, plus 6 one-hour segments designed for grades 3-5.
-Each activity of the series uses interest-based learning to develop an understanding of the wide variety of STEM topics.
-Girls explore urban planning, structural design, physics, math, and storytelling which enables them to gain critical thinking and logical reasoning skills.
+Girls Can Build, was a building set with 6 one-hour segments designed for grades K-2, plus 6 one-hour segments designed for grades 3-5.

 Questions And Answers We Didn't Get To

 Question for panel: How can we incentivize more parents to participate when many kids have parents that cannot take the time to do these programs with their children.
 And, how can we keep the girls from getting discouraged if their parents cannot participate?

 Sonia: One success I’ve had is providing STEM backpacks for families to check out and explore a STEM investigation at home on their own time.
 All families have high aspirations for their kids and want to support their interest, but often time constraints, work and other commitments, or costs can prohibit families from participation.
 Creating STEM backpacks is one way for families to explore STEM together on their home turf for free.
 My families have loved it.
 I would recommend looking up STEM kits and uptaking ideas from the internet.
 It doesn’t have to be expensive.
 Simple activities like: terrarium, laws of motion, paper airplanes, bubbles, etc. can make good, simple explorations.